Medal of Honor recipient receives new home

-He made national headlines when then-President Barrack Obama awarded Romesha with the Medal of Honor.
+He made national headlines when then-President Barack Obama awarded Romesha with the Medal of Honor.

 He’s a familiar name…Army Staff Sargeant Clinton Romesha.